aydiegithub/hackathon-ai-mental-health-coach/README.md

-# hackathon-ai-mental-health-coach
+# AI Mental Health Coach

-🚧 This repo is Under Developmemnt 🚧
+This is the root README for the project.